 operation in 1983 in Kingsport, Tenn., and in 1995 was designated a National Historic Chemical Landmark by the American Chemical Society.

 Eastman's commitment to quality was recognized when the company received the prestigious Malcolm Baldrige National Quality Award in 1993.
 The following year, Eastman Chemical Company spun off from Eastman Kodak and became an independent corporation.

 The Tradition Continues

 The rich history of innovation continued in 2007 with the development of Eastman Tritan™ copolyester.
 This new generation copolyester offers innovative design and application possibilities along with clarity, toughness, heat and chemical resistance.
-This is our next step in our commitment to maintain ou leadership position through technology and innovation.
+This is our next step in our commitment to maintain our leadership position through technology and innovation.

 Eastman's innovative products continue to make life safer, easier, more convenient and more enjoyable.
-From its beginning more than 90 years ago, Eastman has grown to be a leader in the global chemical industry.
-Our cutting edge products enhance the lives of people around the world and still bear the
+From its beginning 100 years ago, Eastman has grown to be a leader in the specialty materials industry.
+Our cutting-edge products enhance the lives of people around the world and still bear the

 name of the man who started it all

 Order Merchandise from The Gift Shop at Eastman